oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 **Use-cases for each**

-- On-Demand Instances : Ideal for short-term, unpredictable workload timings and that cannot to be interuppted, Example : Development and testing environment
+- **On-Demand Instances** : `Ideal for short-term`, unpredictable workload timings and that cannot to be interuppted, Example : Development and testing environment
-- Reserved Instanses : Ideal for long-term and predictable workloads, need to commit for 1 - 3 years, Example : Running a web application
+- **Reserved Instanses** : `Ideal for long-term and predictable workloads`, need to commit for 1 - 3 years, Example : Running a web application
-- Dedicated Hosts : Suitable for scenario where physical server isolation for compliance, licencing and regulatory needs, Example : Running a licenced software which needs dedicated hardware
+- **Dedicated Hosts** : `Suitable for scenario where physical server isolation` for compliance, licencing and regulatory needs, Example : Running a licenced software which needs dedicated hardware
-- Spot Instances : Suitable for flexible, fault-tolerant and non important jobs which can be interupted and ran later if it is interuppted, Example : Batch jobs, data-analysis or distributed workloads.
+- **Spot Instances** : `Suitable for flexible, fault-tolerant and non important jobs` which can be interupted and ran later if it is interuppted, Example : Batch jobs, data-analysis or distributed workloads.

 ---